hellociel/100-days-of-code/log.md

   **Thoughts:**

 Struggled a lot due to allergies these past few days but I'm going to be more productive this weekend!

+### Day 36: June 20, 2020

+**Today's Progress**:

+-I studied a practice test today.
+Tomorrow I'm going to go through it one more time.
+Super motivated to work on practice assessments tomorrow.
+Yay weekend coding!

+**Thoughts:**

+Tomorrow morning I'm attempting to do the practice test once again.
+Let's git it!